campfire-previews/campfire-app/README.md

-<h1 align="center">Campfire: open-source, self-hosted deploy preview solution for containerized, headless frontends</h1>
+<h1 align="center">Campfire: open-source, self-hosted deploy previews for containerized, headless frontends</h1>
 <h2 align="center">All you need is a GitHub repo and an AWS account and to get up and running</h2>

 Much like how an actual campfire brings people together to trade stories, Campfire aims to be a central place for cross-functional teams to visually review and comment on proposed code changes or bug fixes early in the development cycle.